Laurieton

+History

 Captain James Cook named "the Brothers" on 12 May 1770 for their resemblance to mountains in his native Yorkshire.
 He was unwittingly mirroring the name given to them by the Birpai.

 The Camden Haven area was explored on foot by John Oxley in 1818 and was first settled by Europeans in the early 1820s.
 A convict settlement was established at nearby Port Macquarie in 1821 and the first settlers were limeburners burning oyster shells for buildings there.
 Some of these lived at the foot of North Brother.
 There was also a small garrison of soldiers to catch escaping convicts.
 In 1827 the area was surveyed by Armstrong and Guilding as part of an assessment for the Australian Agricultural Company.

 Joseph Laurie J.P.
 (1832–1904) had timber interests in the Laurieton area in partnership with his brothers Andrew and Alexander.
 He moved to the area from Taree in 1872 and took charge of the Laurieton post office when it opened on 1 Oct 1875.
 Until the opening of the post office the area was known as Peach Orchard or Peach Grove (sources differ) and the name change recognised the Laurie family's local influence.

 The Laurieton timber mill, owned by Laurie Brothers and built on the river bank, officially opened on 12 January 1876 and a store was built opposite at the same time.
 The mill was operated initially by Joseph Laurie.
 Two years later a second timber mill was built by John Hibbard at Camden Haven Heads.
 However this mill was later moved to the Hastings River.
 Another mill, owned by John Rodger commenced operations soon after.

 Joseph Laurie operated two ketches from Laurieton.
 The "Mary Laurie" was built at Laurieton and launched on 11 Nov 1884.
 The "Annie Laurie" was built at Brisbane Water.